Elin-Modding-Resources/Elin.Docs/articles/100_Mod Documentation/Custom Whatever Loader/EN/Character/4_drama.md

 This feature requires the CWL configuration value `Dialog.ExpandedActions` set to `true`, enabled by default.

-In the drama sheet, you can use the CWL special action `invoke*` to call expansion method:
+In the drama sheet, you can use the CWL special action `invoke*` or `i*` for short to call expansion method:
 ![](./assets/dramae_invoke.png)

 ## Parameter Passing